 [13/05/2013] Three St Andrew’s faculty members presented at the Sydney College of Divinity’s (SCD) Professional Development Day held at Booth College today.
 Sr Dr Margaret Beirne gave her insights into distance education at St Andrew’s in the morning session on ‘The Beast that is Moodle: Helpful Tools on Using Moodle Effectively.’
 Fr Dr Doru Costache participated in the two afternoon sessions at the invitation of Professor Jim Harrison (Director of Research, SCD).
 The first was entitled ‘From Conference to Book: Publication Opportunities for MI’s and SCD,’ where he discussed some of the College’s achievements in terms of its academic journal, Phronema, the annual Patristic Symposia convened by both himself and Dr Philip Kariatlis, and upcoming collective volume based on the first three Symposia – Cappadocian Legacy – which is edited by the symposium conveners.
 In the second session on ‘Training the Next Generation of Presenters and Researchers,’ Fr Doru and Mario Baghos outlined the ways in which St Andrew’s trains its newest faculty members, as well as highlighting aspects of its teaching and research culture including, respectively, the guest lectures (TH695A and TH595A) to be delivered by Professor Paul M. Blowers (in July), as well as the two Round Tables with visiting scholars to be held this year in July and September.

-[09/04/2013] The college was today visited by a Serbian delegation headed by His Grace Irinej (Dobrijevic), Bishop of the Metropolitanate of Australia and New Zealand, and His Grace David (Perovic), Bishop of the Diocese of Krusevac (Serbia).
+[09/04/2013] The college was today visited by a Serbian delegation headed by His Grace Irinej (Dobrijevic), Bishop of the Metropolitanate of Australia and New Zealand, and His Grace David (Perovic), Bishop of the Diocese of Kruševac (Serbia), Professor of Ethics within the Theological Faculty of the University of Belgrade.
 Led by His Eminence Archbishop Stylianos and His Grace Bishop Seraphim, the Serbian hierarchs and their deacons visited the college, where Bishop David addressed a word to staff and students.

 [06/04/2013] Within its newly launched adult faith education program, St Andrew's Greek Orthodox Theological College offered a series of catechetical lectures on the topic 'Introducing the Creed,' at St John's Greek Orthodox College, Preston VIC.
 The presenters included Mario Baghos, Dr Philip Kariatlis, Anastasios Kalogerakis and Revd Dr Doru Costache.
 A special thank you to Their Graces Bishops Ezekiel of Dervis and Iakovos of Miletoupolis, as well as the organisers of the event, including Fr Leonidas Ioannou, Ms Kerrie Neophytou and Mr Daniel Bellis, as well as to the principal of St John's, Dr Charalampos Ladopoulos.